-In 2017, when we launched Pago and its first logo, the app only had a fraction of the current functionalities, and it was mostly focused on utility bills issued by the 40 suppliers initially available at launch.
+In 2017, when we launched Pago and its first logo, the app only had a fraction of the current features, and it was mostly focused on utility bills issued by the 40 suppliers initially available at launch.
 Since then, the number of suppliers increased to over 340, accounting for over 95% of the Romanian utility companies, and we added new payment types such as mobile top-ups, insurance, taxes, donations and we are currently working to add card to card money transfers.

 We felt for some time now that our logo needs a refresh, which should illustrate who we are now, as Pago – the app, and also as a team – 25 employees and collaborators in Romania and abroad.
 The logo we have become so used to represent the idea of a house and the main utilities which need to be paid every month, but the app is so much more today.
 Our vision is to help users spend their time on what really matters – as a result, the app’s design illustrates this vision: simple, easy to use, secure and reliable.